tweag/python-monorepo-example/2017-10-26-streaming-and-foldl.md

 [this one](http://www.tweag.io/posts/2017-10-05-streaming2.html) comparing it to [pipes](http://hackage.haskell.org/package/pipes) and [conduit](http://hackage.haskell.org/package/conduit).
-Here, we will be using `streaming` for some data processing and filtering.
+Here, we will be using `streaming` for highly efficient data processing and filtering.
 To this effect, we will use it conjointly with another library, [`foldl`](http://hackage.haskell.org/package/foldl), which gives us an Applicative interface to the usual list functions.
 In this blog post we will apply them to the task of computing some statistics about a distribution of data.
-We want to be able:
+We want to be able to:

-- to process the input data stream _only once_,
+- process the input data stream _only once (aka in one pass)_,
-- never to repeat the effects which were used to produce that data stream,
+- never repeat the effects that were used to produce that data stream,
-- to maintain the possibility to use the input stream as if it were a list, for instance by splitting it into two subparts, sending each subpart to be processed by a specific function.
+- maintain the possibility to use the input stream as if it were a list, for instance by splitting it into two subparts, sending each subpart to be processed by a specific function.